 Following on from my previous post about how to avoid major development speedbumps, here’s a list of interview questions to ask when they think they’re interviewing you and you’re actually interviewing them.
 You want your employer to help you do your job, right?

-- Are you using GitHub?
+- Are you using GitHub or similar?
+I’ve used Gitlab most recently, and I especially like Docker in Docker.
 Within that, how close to GitFlow are you?
 Having experienced an awful version control system, this is key.
 GitHub is really flexible and gives you enough rope to hang yourself in the foot.
 A fun thing is commenting commits correctly.
-Google it.

 - How automated are your deployments?
 Do you create .rpms/.debs?
 Packages make deployments and rollbacks so much easier.
 Add YYYYMMddhhmmss to the name so you can keep track of them, or a build number so you can identify them.

 - Which CI system do you use?
-If not Jenkins, why?
+If not Jenkins, GitHub or Gitlab, why not?

 - How is your test data managed?
 Do you create a temporary database and populate it or do you have one database and run your tests within a transaction?